Dennis Hwang

 Hwang Jeong-mok (Korean: 황정목; born c.
-1978), known professionally as Dennis Hwang, is an American-born South Korean graphic artist currently working for Niantic, who was the original designer of some of the festive logos for Google.
+1978), known professionally as Dennis Hwang, is a South Korean graphic artist currently working for Niantic, who was the original designer of some of the festive logos for Google.

 Early life and education

 Born in Knoxville, Tennessee, he moved to South Korea when he was about five years old.
 His hometown was Gwacheon where he "had a very normal childhood".
 He went through public schools, spending six years at Gwacheon Elementary School and two years at Munwon Middle School, before returning to Knoxville and graduating from Bearden High School.
 His doodles during these years were frowned upon.
 On a return visit to Knoxville in 2003, Hwang was awarded an Appalachian Arts Fellow Award at World's Fair Park by then-mayor Victor Ashe.
 Ashe proclaimed, "Mr. Hwang's work is impressioned hundreds of millions of times each week, and reaches all corners of the globe.
 He is arguably Knoxville's most persistent artist."

 He received a degree from Stanford in arts and computer science.